This post may contain affiliate links. Read my Disclosure.

 In one scene, Princess Buttercup’s kidnappers are chased across the ocean by the Man in Black before they climb the steep “mile-high” Cliffs of Insanity.

-The Cliffs of Moher are located about 90 minutes south of Galway on Ireland’s west coast in County Clare.
-They’re part of a scenic driving route called the Wild Atlantic Way.
+The Cliffs of Moher are located about 90 minutes south of Galway or 3 hours from Dublin on Ireland’s west coast in County Clare.
+Probably the most famous stop on a scenic driving route called the Wild Atlantic Way.

-While technically the cliffs are Ireland’s most popular tourist attraction with one million visitors each year, at 5 miles long, there’s plenty of room to explore if you enjoy walking.
+While technically the cliffs are Ireland’s most popular tourist attraction with one million visitors each year, at 5 miles long, there’s plenty of room to explore them without too many people if you enjoy walking.